 These are ancient letters.
 Do they have any relevance for me today?

 Christ’s words are for all of us.
 As we unpack his letters we find answers to age-old questions: What does God expect from me?
 Is he angry at my fears and failings?
 How do I hear what the Spirit is saying?
 How do I overcome life’s trials?
 What makes me worthy to walk with the Lord?
 Am I lukewarm?
 Does God punish me when I sin?
 If I stumble, will Jesus erase my name from his book?
 And many more.

 In this book I tackle more than 200 questions about life, the letters, and everything.

 You sure can.
 I’ll include an extract in next week’s post.
 (If you are a Patron, you would have seen extracts from the book for the past year or so.
 Hint, hint.
 Just sayin’.)

 When can I get the book?

-Letters from Jesus will come out in an ebook format before Christmas.
-The paperback will come out early next year.
+Letters from Jesus will come out in an ebook format in a few weeks.
+The paperback will come out Easter next year.